vizeet/BitcoinHDWallet/README.md

 -t is for running in test mode
 > Fill the mnemonic code in widget.
 Any mistake during filling will give error.
 And if mnemonic code is wrong it will print error in commandline.
 Next it will ask to fill first and the last selector.
 Format is : m/a/b/c/...
 Start is m/../1 and end is m/../100.(example m/5/1 to m/5/100).
-I think range is upto 32000.
+Range is upto 0x80000000 which is very large number.
 Select option 1 to generate address

-4. Validate addresses and Generate raw transaction from online wallet.
+4. Validate addresses and Generate raw transaction using online wallet.

 5. Sign raw transaction:
 ```bash